JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 Clock functionality was created using Google APIs in order to find the location of the address (lat, long from Geocodig API) and timezone of said location (timezoneID from Timezone API).
-This information was then, in turn, used to find out a string of the current time and then converted into numbers in order to create the decision point for calling.
+This information was then, in turn, used to find out a string of the current time in that area and then converted into numbers in order to create the decision point for calling.
 Message is then posted back to the channel.

 ## Problems

 1. Openwhisk does not allow the installation of external libraries/packages.
 If the Timezone microJS library was able to be utilised the code would not look half as convoluted and ugly.

-2. when trying to make the added functionalities modular (passing lat, long from values returned by function involving GeocodeAPI to function involving timezone API to get timezone) Openwhisk will keep throwing up an error saying 'main is undefined' even though the 'main' function was always defined as it was legacy code pulled from github.
-This resulted in one big function.
+2. When trying to make the added functionalities modular (passing lat, long from values returned by function involving GeocodeAPI to function involving timezone API to get timezone) Openwhisk will keep throwing up an error saying 'main is undefined' even though the 'main' function was always defined as it was legacy code pulled from github.
+This resulted in one big function but uncertain as to why such a problem existed.

-3.
+3. Originall when calling the clock function in the post message section further down the script, the application would take far too long to respond.
+Therefore, the post message function needed to be called in the actual clock function.
+Ultimately, the order was flipped.
+This problem may have been the result of the legacy code and Javascript being asynchronous.

+4. I had next to zero knowledge or experience in Javascript coding until about 2 weeks ago.

 ## References

 https://github.com/IBM-Bluemix/openwhisk-slackapp - Most original files retained from this repository.
 Only  [slackapp-events.js]